Fire House No. 3

-Fire House No. 3 is a historic fire station located at South Bend, St. Joseph County, Indiana.
+Fire House No. 3 is a historic fire station located at South Bend, Indiana.
 It was built in 1892, and is a 2 1/2-story, rectangular, Queen Anne style brick building.
 It has a gable front and cross-gable roof and features a simple square hose drying tower.
 It remained in use as a fire station until the 1960s, after which it was adapted for commercial uses.

 It was listed on the National Register of Historic Places in 1999.